-If you are in New Hampshire, check out the app dealici where you save 25%-50% off at local restaurants (they will be expanding to other areas).
+If you are in New Hampshire, check out the app Dealici where you save 25%-50% off at local restaurants (they will expand to other areas).

 (I know it’s a bit contradictory to the first point above about making your occasional dinners count, but there are Groupons for nice restaurants, too).

 General Note: Always tip the server.

 This is not where you want to cut corners and save money.